hphelion/docs.hpcloud.com/apispecs/cdn/hp-cloud-cdn-api.md

 in the HP Cloud Content Delivery Network, disabling your container or changing the Time to Live (TTL) attribute will *not* purge the CDN cache; you will have to wait for the original TTL to expire.
+Contact HP Cloud Support if you urgently need to purge the CDN cache.

 **Request Data**